 3. No plan should take months to come together

 A crisis, by definition, is when something unexpected happens and we have no plan.
-Countries who experience regular humanitarian crises, and organisations like ours which respond, are well-practised in putting large-scale plans together quickly.
+Countries that experience regular humanitarian crises, and organisations like ours which respond, are well-practised in putting large-scale plans together quickly.

 The African Union had an impressive, early COVID-19 response strategy in March last year.
 I was in a meeting where they presented to us the data they were using to track the disease and plan their response.
 I was very impressed with their plans – the only gap was in the funding.
-In contrast, countries where funding is not the issue seem to be struggling to publish a comprehensive response strategy.
+In contrast, countries where funding is not the issue, seem to be struggling to publish a comprehensive response strategy.